Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 1. Attach the Raspberry Pi M.2 HAT+ to the Raspberry Pi 5 using M2.5 standoffs, and only connect using the ribbon cable.
 1. Stick the Raspberry Pi Pico 2, BNO085 IMU, and the step-up module using tape on the back of the chassis.
 1. Attach the LIDAR plate behind the Raspberry Pi, using 4x M2.5 standoffs and pillars to elevate the plate, ensuring the LIDAR is horizontal to the ground and has a 360-degree view around the robot by adjusting the standoffs.
-1. Attach the button and RPLIDARS2 onto the LIDAR Plate, ensuring the LIDAR sensor module is above the motor plate.
+1. Attach the button and RPLIDAR S2 onto the LIDAR Plate, ensuring the LIDAR sensor module is above the motor plate.
-1. Organise the wiring for added components according to the [wiring diagram](#34-Circuit-Diagram)
+1. Organize the wiring for added components according to the [wiring diagram](#34-Circuit-Diagram)

 > **The final result should look similar to this**
 >